 I’ve always wanted to be a writer.
-Little did I know, that it didn’t have to be your actual, fancy career title in order for you to be one.
+Little did I know, it doesn’t have to be your actual, fancy career title in order for you to be one.
 I’ve been one my entire life.

 When my boyfriend and I decided to go out to breakfast after a night filled with greasy pizza, an entire tub of Ben and Jerry’s ice cream, and other nighttime festivities, my stomach couldn’t stop churning.
 Like most URI students, I can attest that the “Sunday scaries” are real.